Commercial Real Estate & Machinery & Equipment Loans. Green Loans. Debt Refinancing. Low Down Payments.

 - Owners must be U.S. citizens or registered aliens with green card.

-- The business must be operated for profit and be located in or planning to locate in Alabama (Baldwin, Covington, Escambia and Mobile counties), Georgia (Camden, Charlton, Thomas and Seminole counties) or Florida (all 67 counties statewide).
+- The business must be operated for profit and located in or planning to locate in Alabama (Baldwin, Covington, Escambia and Mobile counties), Georgia (Camden, Charlton, Thomas and Seminole counties) or Florida (all 67 counties statewide).

 - The business must be a legal entity: corporation, partnership, sole proprietor or limited liability company.